jpmml/jpmml-hive/README.md

 * `#initialize(ObjectInspector[])`.
 The initialization of argument types is handled by the method `PMMLUtil#initializeArguments(Class, ObjectInspector[])`.
 The initialization of the result type is handled either by the method `PMMLUtil#initializeSimpleResult(Class)` or `PMMLUtil#handleComplexResult(Class)`.
 * `#evaluate(GenericUDF.DeferredObject[])`.
 Handled either by the method `PMMLUtil#evaluateSimple(Class, ObjectInspector[], GenericUDF.DeferredObject[])` or `PMMLUtil#evaluateComplex(Class, ObjectInspector[], GenericUDF.DeferredObject[])`.
 * `#getDisplayString(String[])`.
-Handled by the method `PMMLUtil#getDisplayString(Class, String[])`.
+Handled by the method `PMMLUtil#getDisplayString(String, String[])`.

 All in all, a typical model launcher class can be implemented in 15 to 20 lines of boilerplate-esque Java source code.

 The example model JAR file contains a DecisionTree model for the "iris" dataset.
 This model is exposed in two ways.
-First, the model launcher class `org.jpmml.hive.DecisionTreeIrisSimple` defines a custom function that returns the PMML target field ("Species") as a string.
-Second, the model launcher class `org.jpmml.hive.DecisionTreeIrisComplex` defines a custom function that returns the PMML target field ("Species") together with four output fields ("Predicted_Species", "Probability_setosa", "Probability_versicolor", "Probability_virginica") as a `struct`.
+First, the model launcher class `org.jpmml.hive.DecisionTreeIris` defines a custom function that returns the PMML target field ("Species") together with four output fields ("Predicted_Species", "Probability_setosa", "Probability_versicolor", "Probability_virginica") as a `struct`.
+Second, the model launcher class `org.jpmml.hive.DecisionTreeIris_Species` defines a custom function that returns the PMML target field ("Species") as a string.

 # Installation #